amnn/typed-geomlab-report/report.md

 %TC:endignore
 }

-In order to assign a type to a conditional, we require that the \textit{then} and \textit{else} expression types are unifiable, but this is not \textit{necessary}.
-In this example, the condition is constantly \texttt{true}, so we know that we could safely assign the entire expression the type \texttt{num}.
-Unfortunately, we cannot take advantage of "degenerate" cases in general, because checking whether the condition is constant is not decidable (by a reduction from the halting problem).

 Another possibility is that the types are not unifiable, but we condition on the resulting type at runtime:

 \texttt{%